-While deep learning is now widely used for modeling human language, there’s also a need for syntactic and semantic understanding and domain expertise that are not necessarily present in these machine learning approaches.
+While deep learning is now widely used for modeling human language, there’s also a need for syntactic and semantic understanding, as well as domain expertise that is not necessarily present in these machine learning approaches.

 NLP is important because it helps resolve ambiguity in language.
-Besides that, it adds useful numeric structure to the data for many downstream applications, such as speech recognition or text analytics.
+Additionally, it adds useful numeric structure to the data for many downstream applications, such as speech recognition or text analytics.

 “ Natural Language Processing or NLP is a field of Artificial Intelligence that gives the machines the ability to read, understand and derive meaning from human languages. “

 NLP for real estate websites

-Thanks to NLP, the descriptions of a listing (property) can also be taken into account when presenting search results.
-It allows the visitor of a real estate website to discover houses or apartments that regular search results wouldn’t have shown.
+Thanks to NLP, the descriptions of a listing can also be utilized when presenting search results.
+This allows real estate website visitors to discover properties that wouldn’t have been shown using traditional approaches.

 4 use cases of NLP for real estate

 Here are 4 uses cases of NLP in real estate:

-NLP engines can extract real estate related keywords in the textual description such as terrace, kitchen, bath, shower, garage, fireplace, surface, amount of bedrooms, and more.
+NLP engines can extract real estate related keywords in the text-based description such as terrace, kitchen, bath, shower, garage, fireplace, surface, amount of bedrooms, and more.
 Users can be presented with the information that’s most important to them and spend less time endlessly searching through listings.

 Validation of the metadata

-The metadata (information that is searchable by the search engine) can be validated NLP to see if a certain listing contains the wrong data.
+The metadata (information that is searchable by the search engine) can be validated with NLP to see if a certain listing contains the wrong data.

-For example, let’s say a real estate agent fills in the information for the property and forgets to fill in the surface.
-If someone if doing a search with properties bigger than a certain surface, the house or apartment will not show up in the search query.
+For example, let’s say a real estate agent fills in the information for the property and forgets to fill in the plot size.
+If someone is doing a search for properties with larger plot size, the house or apartment will not show up in the search query.